5 Must-Have Chinese Cooking Tools

 * Tip: line the bottom of the steamer with a lettuce or cabbage leaf before cooking to avoid food sticking to the bottom and add extra moisture).

-Personally I prefer to use a granite 臼和杵 (jiù hé chǔ), but they also come in modern stainless steel.
+Personally I prefer to use a granite 臼和杵 (jiù hé chǔ)

 (Learn more about awesome Chinese ingredients here).